lumeland/lume.land/plugins/nav.md

 - The `data` property contains the page data object.
 So you can access to any page variable like `data.title` or `data.url`.
-- The item with the slug `second-article` doesn't have the `data` value because there isn't any page with the url `/articles/second-article/`.
+- The item with the basename `second-article` doesn't have more data because there isn't any page with the url `/articles/second-article/`.
 Note that there are pages inside this url (`/articles/second-page/chapter-1/` and `/articles/second-page/chapter-2/`) that do have the `data` value.